 LONDON — The air arms of Australia and Saudi Arabia have formally inducted their new Airbus A330 tanker aircraft into service.
 Australia announced it had achieved initial operating capability for the aircraft — known in Australia as the KC-30A — on Feb.
 26 during the Australian International Airshow at Avalon.
 The Royal Australian Air Force (RAAF) now has five KC-30As, with the air arm receiving the last aircraft in November 2012, and the first pilots and air-refueling operators ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Australia, Saudi Arabia Induct A330 Tankers Into Service".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Australia, Saudi Arabia Induct A330 Tankers Into Service".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.